BOPIM: Bayesian Optimization for influence maximization on temporal networks: Experiments

 \subsection{Data}

 The following experiments are conducted on four real-world networks.
-Reality ($n=64$, $m=722$) \cite{eagle2006reality}, Hospital ($n=75$, $m=1139$) \cite{vanhems2013estimating} and High School 1 ($n=312$, $m=2242$) \cite{mastrandrea2015contact} are proximity networks where an edge exists if two people are close to each other.
-Email 4 ($n=167$, $m=3250$) \cite{michalski2011matching} is a communication network where users share an edge if they email one another.
-Each network is aggregated into $T$ temporal snapshots of equal duration.
+Reality ($n=64$, $m=722$) \citep{eagle2006reality}, Hospital ($n=75$, $m=1139$) \citep{vanhems2013estimating}, Bluetooth ($n=136$, $m=5949$) \citep{crawdad} and Conference 2 ($n=199$, $m=1550$) \citep{chaintreau2007impact} are all proximity networks where an edge exists if two people are close to each other.
+In order to discretize the continuous appearing and disappearing of edges, each network is aggregated into $T$ temporal snapshots of equal duration.
 We note that these networks are relatively small due to the slow speed of the greedy algorithm.
-Therefore, in the Supplemental Materials, we conduct experiments using the proposed method on networks with $n=1899$ \cite{panzarasa2009patterns} and $n=3188$ \cite{eckmann2004entropy} nodes to demonstrate its scalability.
+Therefore, in the Supplemental Materials, we also conduct an experiment using the proposed method on the DNC email network \citep{nr} with $n=1891$ nodes to demonstrate its scalability.
+Additionally in the Supplemental Materials, we also quantify the fit of the surrogate model to the true objective function.